dikortis/LetsTalkETC/Episodes/Episode_11.md

-clearly executed on a computer but there enough is there a constant demand you know seven days a week for that type of work that it could be a block chain could to process that continually
+clearly executed on a computer but there enough is there a constant demand you know seven days a week for that type of work that it could be a blockchain could to process that continually